AudioCrafter/Bee-Swarm-Addons/README.md

+if you need help you can join the [BSA Discord](https://discord.gg/PPRFY5qvFv)

 # !!How to install!!

 0. you may have to uninstall older versions when updating.
 Addon will be updated somewhat regularly